 Do One Thing at a Time

 Human beings are physically incapable of doing more than one thing at a time properly – although goodness knows we try.
-You can read more about making your life better by Doing One Thing at a Time can make life so much better.
+Doing One Thing at a Time can make life so much better.

 Hold the Same Standards For Yourself and For Others